SpyCloud Alternatives

 Be honest about what you need:

 - If you only need credential monitoring, SpyCloud handles that well.
+For a broader look at this category, see credential monitoring alternatives.

 - If you need document search and forum monitoring too, Breachsense covers more ground.